ASSOCHAM demands freight subsidy for industries in J&K

-Jammu, Oct 9: Jammu and Kashmir chapter of ASSOCHAM on Saturday met Union Steel Minister Ram Chandra Prasad Singh here and sought extension of the freight subsidy to the industries of the Union Territory.
+JAMMU, Oct 9: An ASSOCHAM delegation from Jammu and Kashmir met the Union Minister for Steel, Ram Chandra Prasad Singh in Jammu and sought extension of the freight subsidy to the industries of the UT.

-Expressing his gratitude to the minister for his tour of the Union Territory, he said such visits and interaction would encourage investors to commit more in Jammu and Kashmir.
+Expressing his gratitude to the minister for his tour of the UT, Batra said such visits and interaction would encourage investors to commit more in Jammu and Kashmir.

-Batra said India”s current steel producing capacity is 140 million tonnes per annum and this is anticipated to go up to 300 million tonne per annum by 2030-31.
+India’s current steel producing capacity is 140 Million Tonnes per annum and this is anticipated to go upto 300 Million Tonne per annum by 2030-31.

 “A mother industry of steel be considered with a consideration for logistics to provide iron ore.
-So that other Micro, Small and Medium Enterprises (MSMEs) can benefit and a new era is opened up in this landlocked region,” said Co-Chairman, ASSOCHAM J&K Council, M A Alim.
-(Agencies)
+So that other MSMEs can benefit and a new era is opened up in this land locked state,” said Dr M A Alim, Co-Chairman, ASSOCHAM J&K Council.

+The minister gave a patient hearing to the ASSOCHAM delegation and assured that their suggestions would be considered.

 ASSOCHAM demands freight subsidy for industries in J&K